CFDML/KitAMR.jl/README.md

 The numerical scheme that the solver currently supports is UGKS, with interface variables obtained from VanLeer reconstruction.
 For specific implementation details, please refer to the relevant literature.

 ### Discrete Velocity Method
-DVM is one of the popular approaches for solving rarefied flow problems.
+AMR is one of the popular approaches for solving rarefied flow problems.
 In this method, the particle velocity space is discretized into a finite set of points and the numerical quadrature rule is utilized to approximate the integration of moments.
 Since the particle velocity space is discretized into a finite set of points, the continuum Boltzmann equation is reduced to the corresponding discrete velocity Boltzmann equation (DVBE).
 A great variety of algorithms have been developed, including unified gas-kinetic scheme (UGKS), discrete unified gas-kinetic scheme (DUGKS), semi-Lagrangian method, etc. Overall, most of the above methods can be applied from free molecular regime to continuum regime.
 But in order to make the quadrature error to be small enough, a large number of discrete velocity points are usually required.
-In particular, for fluid flows near continuum regime, the computational cost of DVM is much larger than those traditional CFD methods based on the Navier-Stokes equation.
+In particular, for fluid flows near continuum regime, the computational cost of AMR is much larger than those traditional CFD methods based on the Navier-Stokes equation.

 ### Adaptive Mesh Refinement (AMR)
-Considering the above limitations of DVM, we adopt Adaptive Mesh Refinement (AMR) to improve solving efficiency.
+Considering the above limitations of AMR, we adopt Adaptive Mesh Refinement (AMR) to improve solving efficiency.
 AMR reallocates computational resources based on flow features, balancing efficiency and accuracy.

 <div align="center">
     <img src="https://i.postimg.cc/FzQx9cSD/PV-AMR.png" alt="Image 1" title="Simultaneous AMR" width="700" style="margin-right: 1px;">